Life Fitness IC1 Indoor Cycle Review: Sturdy But Outdated!

 Starting from IC1 all the way to IC2, IC3 and one of the latest models, the IC6 bike, they all have bio-mechanically correct q-factors.
 Thanks to the elite cyclists whose ideas lead to this awesome design.

 The IC1 bike powered by ICG is equipped with a very solid crankset.
-It can hold the user in standing up position with no problem, as long as they don’t exceed 290 pounds.
+It can hold the user in a standing-up position with no problem, as long as they don’t exceed 290 pounds.

 It costs you around $40 and allows you to ride the bike with specific spinning shoes.
 And as always, I recommend our readers to use clipless cycling shoes for three reasons.
 Comfort, safety and a more efficient cycling workout.